-Virkisjökull, in south-east Iceland, is retreating rapidly, like most glaciers in Iceland.
+Like most glaciers in Iceland, Virkisjökull, in the south-east of the country, is retreating rapidly.
 Since 1996, the glacier margin has retreated nearly 500 m and it appears that this rate has accelerated over the last five years.
-We operate an observatory site at Virkisjökull, studying the evolution of the glacier (Icelandic: jökull) and the surrounding landscape and their responses to regional climate (Figure 1).
+We operate an observatory site at Virkisjökull, studying the evolution of the glacier (Icelandic: jökull) and the surrounding landscape, and their responses to regional climate (Figure 1).

 Sensors at the site are constantly collecting climate and seismic data.
 Repeated high-resolution surveys study how the glacier, land surface and the deposits beneath change over time.
 Cutting-edge technologies, not used in such a combination anywhere else in the world, are used to give unique insights into processes of landscape formation and responses of glacial systems to climate forcing.